JHoGit1/CS4395_Portfolio/README.md

 Click [here](https://github.com/JHoGit1/CS4395_Portfolio/blob/main/Component%207/jqh200000_A7.pdf) to view the notebok for the text classification.

 ## Component 8
-An peer-reviewed paper was chosen from the ACL Anthology website to read and summarize.
+A peer-reviewed paper was chosen from the ACL Anthology website to read and summarize.
 The link for the specific paper that was read is [here](https://aclanthology.org/2022.acl-long.27/).

 Click [here](https://github.com/JHoGit1/CS4395_Portfolio/blob/main/Component%208/jqh200000_A8.pdf) to see the summary of the ACL paper chosen.